UweTrottmann/SeriesGuide/docs/guidelines.md

 database files (`androidx.room.RoomConnectionManager.SupportOpenHelperCallback` extends `androidx.sqlite.db.SupportSQLiteOpenHelper.Callback` where in `onCorruption` the file is deleted).

+### Lifecycle

+For fragments, use `viewLifecycleOwner` to tie to the lifecycle of the view.

+Note that dialog fragments don't have a `viewLifecycleOwner`.

+Obtain a coroutine scope with `lifecycleScope`.

 ### Click listeners

 The interface class is owned by the class that owns the views that trigger the click events, for